Fuzzing is a technique where invalid, random, or unexpected data is used to produce either unexpected states or gain access to hidden features.

 http://www.example.com/admin http://www.example.com/backup http://www.example.com/.git http://www.example.com/files

-There are multiple examples of URLs, which can be accessed by non-authorised users.
+There are multiple examples of URLs, which can be accessed by non-authorized users.
 By finding these entry points, an attacker can learn a lot about the structure of an application and potentially access data that should not be publicly available.

 To prevent being exploitable by Fuzzing attacks, it is important to secure all endpoints that should not be publicly accessible.
 Examples of such security measures are the following: